duyenle1312/dokki/README.md

-### Welcome to my AI Chatbot
+### Welcome to my AI Chatbot a.k.a Dokki

+Go to demo folder to discover the example messages between me and Dokki<br />
 Would appreciate any suggestions to improve it.<br />

-Please go to demo folder to view the example messages between me and Dokki ^^